nimbella/netlify-plugin-nimbella/README.md

 The Nimbella add-on for Netlify allows you to use [Nimbella projects](https://nimbella.io/downloads/nim/nim.html#overview-of-nimbella-projects-actions-and-deployment) to automate packaging and deployment.
 We suggest reading the documentation about [Nimbella projects](https://nimbella.io/downloads/nim/nim.html#overview-of-nimbella-projects-actions-and-deployment) at some point.
 We provide a quick introduction here.

 Nimbella projects inspect a directory named `packages` at the base of your repository.
 The contents of this directory dictate the serverless functions that are deployed.
-The plugin will automatically deploy the functions inside `packages` and will also create redirect rules so all requests to `/.netlify/functions/*` are redirected to functions (also called actions) deployed on Nimbella.
+The plugin will automatically deploy the functions inside `packages` and all of the functions (also called actions) can accessed using the following pattern: `https://your-site.com/<path(default="api")>/<packageName>/<actionName>`.

 For example, for the following project structure: